sangbum0914/sangbum0914/Readme.md

 ---

-I am a Robotics engineer for autonomous robots 🤖.
+Hi, I'm a Robotics engineer for autonomous robots 🤖.
 I received my master's degree from Navigation and Electronics System Lab (NESL) at Seoul National University.
 I specialize in designing probabilistic estimators using C++, Python, and ROS 👨🏻‍💻.
 I am always open to collaboration and happy to discuss any of my previous work.
 Please feel free to reach out with any questions 👏👏.